As told to Victoria Kirby

 If you live in a city or state with salary transparency laws, where every job posting must list the salary range, you should still scan job boards to see if the salary for this position is in line with similar roles.
 If you live somewhere without this legislation, you’ll need to do research.

 If you’ve ever worked with a recruiter, even if they’re not involved in this particular interview process, see if they’d be willing to give you intel on what the current market is for this role.
 For C-suite level positions, you may know investors or board members at the company who could give you insight.
 At levels where recruiters aren’t part of the process, leverage your industry contacts and ask peers and colleagues with whom you’re comfortable talking about money, “What is a fair compensation for this job?”
 There are also online forums for every industry where people in the same field share helpful information about salaries at all levels — but be sure it’s a forum of trusted sources.
-If the board is all random people from companies you don’t recognize, they might not be sharing accurate information.
+If the board is all random people from companies you don’t recognize, they might not be sharing accurate information. - Ask how many days per week you’ll be expected to work in the office.

 Following our post-pandemic culture, expectations of working in the office have changed and are still changing.
 It’s becoming more important at all levels — even C-suite — to ask how many days you’ll be expected to work in the office.
 Bring this up early in the interview process.
 If flexibility is important to you, this can likely become a deal breaker.

 While a lot of companies now mandate how many days per week employees need to be in the office, it’s worth asking if there’s flexibility in their policy.
 You may be in a situation where working four or five days a week in an office could prove to be difficult, e.g. not having leeway for caregiving built into your workday.
 In this instance, you can say, “I’m really interested in this opportunity, but I want to be forthcoming, this is my situation at home, so I can probably only work X number of days in the office.”
-The key is to emphasize that you’re very productive at home and that you always stay connected to your team via virtual meetings so they know you’re accountable, accessible, and available.
+The key is to emphasize that you’re very productive at home and that you always stay connected to your team via virtual meetings so they know you’re accountable, accessible, and available. - Take the time to do your due diligence on the initial offer.

 You’ve received an offer.
 Great, now it’s time to assess.
 Instead of accepting a job offer on the spot, take a moment to celebrate the win.
 Use the time to confirm your understanding of your market value — ideally you have spent time on this at the start of an interview process.